A transuranic element with long-lived radiotoxic isotopes

 Plutonium is a very dense metal, radioactive, man-made during the past sixty years as part of its activities involving fissile material.
 Plutonium isotopes are radioactive.
 The most abundant isotopes are the 238, 239, 240 and 241.
-These four radionuclides have radioactive periods or half-lives ranging from 14.1 to 24,000 years.
+These four radionuclides have radioactive half-lives or periods ranging from 14.1 to 24,000 years.
 Apart plutonium-241, these isotopes are alpha emitters.

 Plutonium-241 decays, by emitting a low-energy beta electron, to Americium-241, whose half-life of 430 years is much longer.
 Alpha emitter, Americium-241 is much more radiotoxic than its parent.
 Its maximum activity, reached, after 73 years, is about 3% of the initial activity of plutonium-241.